merongivian/negasonic/README.md

 **DISCLAIMER:** This is pretty alpha, so use with care if you plan to use it for real performances...
 Otherwise have fun!

+Chat is available in gitter: [nega-sonic/Lobby](https://gitter.im/nega-sonic/Lobby) if you have any questions/suggestions

 ## Usage

 ### Playing Notes